 Remaking Monsters and Heroines: Adapting Classic Literature for Contemporary Audiences

-Focusing on Frankenstein and Cinderella, as well as adaptations of these stories in film, drama, young adult fiction, children’s picture books, and graphic novels, this institute provides opportunities for K-12 educators to investigate the theoretical and aesthetic considerations of adaptation, to participate in intellectually rigorous conversations about the challenges of this work, and to develop curricular materials that support and engage diverse learners.
-The institute also features hands-on technology workshops designed to equip educators with experience using digital tools to support student-produced literary adaptations, including podcasts, radio theater, short films, comic books, picture books, and other forms of multimodal texts.
+This two-week Summer Institute, which is sponsored by the National Endowment for the Humanities and hosted by the University of Arkansas, invites K-12 educators to immerse themselves in learning about literary adaptation and its role in recirculating and popularizing the literary canon.
+Focusing on Frankenstein and Cinderella, as well as adaptations of these stories in film, drama, young adult fiction, and graphic novels, the Institute will offer teachers multiple opportunities to investigate the theoretical and aesthetic considerations of adaptation, to participate in intellectually rigorous conversations about the challenges of this work, and to develop curricular materials designed to support and engage diverse learners.

 Lecturers and Visiting Faculty